blind-computing/blind-computing-archive/README.md

 old-version | Holds the extremely old PHP version of the site before the first rewrite.
 This is a __protected branch__ and should _not_ be tampered with. rewrite-2018-01-9 | The old __bash based__ version of the site.
 This is also a protected branch that should _not_ be messed with.

 __note:__ any other branches are topic branches.
-Their names should convey what they are, but iff not,, _feel free to look at the changes_.
+Their names should convey what they are, but if not,, _feel free to look at the changes_.
 If there are any stale branches not mentioned above, please contact me to remind me to remove them.